 For example:

-These metrics give you an objective view of your progress and help you assess whether the actions you’re taking are actually moving the needle.
+These metrics give you an objective view of your progress, enhance your decision-making, and help you assess whether the actions you’re taking are actually moving the needle.
 They also allow you to course-correct quickly if you see that your initiatives aren’t having the desired effect.
 If you aren’t meeting your targets, you can revisit your initiatives and adjust them as needed.

 Tracking these metrics is not just about numbers; it’s about ensuring that your team remains focused and accountable for executing the initiatives that will lead to achieving the goals.
 Metrics keep everyone on the same page and provide a data-driven way to measure success.